When Target Date Funds Miss the Mark

 The bottom line is that, even with the simple mandate of creating an investment portfolio for someone who is planning to retire in 2015, the inconsistency among the investment returns is staggerin.: Last year, the best performing fund that the 2015 category produced was a gain of 5.5 percent, while the worst performing fund created a loss of 5.6 percent.
 On that same portfolio of $500,000, the cost of making a wrong decision, within what should be a tightly clustered group of funds, could have produced a net gain or loss differential of more than 11 percent, or $55,500.

 Do Your Homework

 You might share the investor fatigue that has led many others to utilize the target-date funds to get what they assume is an appropriate investment mix with ongoing management, but don’t rely solely on the name or claim of the fund.
 Do your homework to asses whether that fund is appropriate for your situation and continue to monitor the fund going forward to determine if it continues to meet your needs.
 If you don’t feel comfortable making that assessment on your own, hire an independent expert to assist you.
-Consider utilizing a fee-only firm to avoid any potential conflicts of interest.
+Consider utilizing a fee-only firm, as their motivations are to give advice in the clients’ best interest.
+Fee-only advisors are not distracted by commissions or incentives because they simply do not sell products.
 Yes, you will have to pay for the advice, but it likely won’t cost you $55,500.

 Bradley R. Newman, CFP® is with Roof Advisory Group Inc., an independent investment management and financial advisory firm based in Harrisburg.
 The firm is a fee-only registered investment adviser that provides portfolio management and financial planning services for individuals and institutional clientele.